nyrellcl/github-search/README.md

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size (DONE)
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page (DONE)
-- Search for GitHub users by their username
+- Search for GitHub users by their username (DONE)
-- See relevant user information based on their search
+- See relevant user information based on their search (DONE)
-- Switch between light and dark themes
+- Switch between light and dark themes (DONE)
 - **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.